mrJson01/online-store-api/README.md

 Typ:
-database in which you can add specific for a given device .You can as much columns as you want but id must be a foreign key referened to stock.id
+database in which you can add specific for a given device .You can as much columns as you want but id must be a foreign key referenced to stock.id

 This api: